Context-Driven Performance Modeling for Causal Inference Operators on Neural Processing Units: Performance Modeling and Roofline Analysis

 \subsection{Efficiency Analysis}

 This model proves that \textit{memory access patterns}, not theoretical FLOP counts, dominate NPU performance.
-Operators must be co-designed with: (1) systolic-compatible dataflow, (2) predictable memory access, and (3) minimized DMA transfers to approach effective hardware limits.
+Operators must be co-designed with: (1) spatial-compatible dataflow, (2) predictable memory access, and (3) minimized DMA transfers to approach effective hardware limits.